NEPTUNE MOONS MYTHOLOGY

 (c.)
 The third is the adopted Neptunian ones are the Oceanides nymphs.
 These were the forty daughters of the Titan god, Oceanus.
 Oldest of the Oceanides was Rhodes, though some later writers also accredit her as the daughter of Neptune (Poseiden) and Amphirite.
 Examples of other Oceanus nymphs were Calypso, Doris, Methis, Styx, but the most celebrated of all, was Tyche, the goddess of good fortune.

-In Edmund Clarence Stedmean (1833-1908) poem “Andromeda and the Sea-Nymphs”, aptly describes these nymphs as;
+In Edmund Clarence Stedmean (1833-1908) grand historical poem “Andromeda and the Sea-Nymphs”, he aptly describes these nymphs as;

 “Onward they came